 Getting a Green Card

 L1 is dual intent, meaning immigrants can apply for a Green Card while in the US on an L1 visa.

 H1B is dual intent, meaning immigrants can apply for a Green Card while in the US on an H-1B visa.

 If you would like to apply for an L1 visa through workpermit.com, please fill out our application form.

 Further information, help, and advice

 Workpermit.com's team of specialists has thirty years of experience in immigration services, and have helped thousands of people to study and work in the US.
-All applications for US visas are dealt with in-house by a US qualified lawyer who is likely to be a member of the American Immigration Lawyers Association (AILA).
+All applications for US visas are dealt with in-house by a US qualified lawyer who is typically also a member of the American Immigration Lawyers Association (AILA).